Elvis artist Trent Carlini to be honored on King’s birthday

 Laura Trent remembers watching her brother, Trent Carlini, perform as Elvis for the first time.

-Carlini was planning a new touring production, dated for Jan.
-8, 2020, when he suffered a massive stroke on Nov.
+Carlini was planning a new touring production, to start this Wednesday, when he suffered a massive stroke on Nov.
 23. He was in a coma until he died Dec.
 8 at Centennial Hills Hospital in Las Vegas.
 He was 57.

 To honor his decades in Las Vegas, Carlini’s family is hosting a celebration of life at 6:30 p.m.
 Wednesday at The Space, honoring Carlini’s planned production and also Elvis’ 85th birthday.